 \section{Introduction}

-The claim made by Chyba and Hand some years ago about generation of electric power from Earth's rotation through its own magnetic field has generated a lot of interest \cite{chyba16}, even more so after the recent announcement about preliminary experimental results supporting the theoretical predictions \cite{chyba25}.
-As surveyed in \cite{nature25}, physicists are divided with respect to this controversial claim.
-The geometrical model of the theory as well as the model used in the experiments is that of a cylindrical long shell of inner radius $a$ and outer radius $b$, where the material in the region $a\leq \rho \leq b$ is magnetic with permeability $\mu$.
-No dielectric properties involving permittivity media are drawn into the discussion.
-The symmetry axis of the shell is the $z$ axis.
-In the theoretical description of the system, the shell is assumed to move with a constant low velocity ${\bf v} = v{\bf \hat y}$ in a direction transverse to the $x$ direction of the static magnetic field of the Earth, called ${\bf B}_\infty $, thus ${\bf B}_\infty = B_\infty \bf \hat x$.
-The experimental result reported in \cite{chyba25} was very low, namely a continuous DC voltage of about $17~\mu$V, thus only of academic interest so far, but there might be a possibility for upscaling if the idea proves correct.
+The result obtained by Chyba and Hand some years ago about generation of electric power from Earth’s rotation through its own magnetic field has generated a lot of interest \cite{chyba16}, even more so after the recent announcement about preliminary experimental results seemingly supporting the theoretical predictions stated in \cite{chyba25}.
+As surveyed in \cite{nature25}, physicists are divided with respect to the claim.

+The geometrical model of the theory as well as the model used in the experiments is that of a conducting cylindrical long shell of inner radius $a$ and outer radius $b$, where the material in the region $a\le\rho\le b$ is magnetic, with permeability $\mu$.
+In the theoretical description of the system, a frame of reference is taken, where the shell is moving with a constant velocity $\mathbf{v} = v\hat{\mathbf{y}}$, $\mathbf{v}$ being the Earth rotation velocity at the place of the shell and considered to be linear, in a direction transverse to the $x$ direction of the static magnetic field of the Earth, called $\mathbf{B}_\infty$.
+Thus, $\mathbf{B}_\infty = B_\infty \hat{\mathbf{x}}$. $\hat{\mathbf{x}}$ and $\hat{\mathbf{y}}$ are the unit vectors along the axes $x$ and $y$.
+The slight declination, at present 9.2 to 11.3 degrees, of the magnetic field relative to the geographic axis has been justifiably neglected in the estimates.

-There have appeared some criticisms of this idea - cf. for instance the paper of Jeener \cite{jeener20} and its rebuttal in \cite{chyba20}.
-It is also notable that in an earlier experiment of Veltkamp and Wijngaarden no energy production of this magnitude was found \cite{veltkamp18}.
+Some criticisms of this idea have appeared, cf., for instance, the paper of Jeener \cite{jeener20} and its rebuttal in \cite{chyba20}.
+It is also notable that in an earlier experiment of Veltkamp and Wijngaarden, no energy production of this magnitude was found \cite{veltkamp18}.
 As expressed by Wijngaarden in \cite{nature25}: "I am still convinced that the theory of Chyba {\it et al.} cannot be correct".